Amithtraj/Amithtraj/README.md

       - Microsoft SQL Server (MSSQL)
       - PostgreSQL
       - MySQL
+   - I also am good with python autmoation and webscraping with tools like selenium and also working on custom GPTs.

 ⚙️ I am also well-versed in working with jQuery, a powerful JavaScript library that enhances interactivity and user experience.